YangLabHKUST/XPASS/README.md

 6 HG00410 HG00410 -0.14512120 -2.5842302 -0.75355484

 ```
-XPASS will also write above outputs in the files with `file_out` prefix, if provided.
+XPASS will also write above outputs into the files with `file_out` prefix, if provided.

  # Usage